Ralls0/ezshop/Deliverables/IntegrationAPITestReport.md

     (ex: step1: class A, step 2: class A+B, step 3: class A+B+C, etc)>
     <Some steps may  correspond to unit testing (ex step1 in ex above), presented in other document UnitTestReport.md>
     <One step will  correspond to API testing>
+    For our tests we have chosen a bottom up approach

 # Tests